Summer Research Experience for Undergraduate Projects

 Mentors: Sean E. Hightower (Chem) and Edward Kolodka (ChE)

-Mentors: Frank Bowman (ChE) and Alena Kubatova (Chem)
+Mentors: Ed Kolodka (ChE) and Guodong Du (Chem)

 Scanning Tunneling Microscopy Study on Self-Assembled Monolayers of Porphyrin Molecules on Highly Oriented Pyrolytic Graphite for Solar Cells